schwark/alfred-plaid/README.md

 ```
 pd <dt:(this|last)-(week|month|quarter|half|year)?> <dtf:from-date?> <dtt:to-date?> <amtt:to-amount?> <amtf:from-amount?> <ct:p(ie)|(d)oughnut|b(ar)|l(ine)> <ta:d(ay)|w(eek)|m(onth)> <ma:m(erchant)|c(ategory)> <search-term>
 ```
 The search term is the only required entry, further filtering is possible by using modifiers.
 All those additional fiters are optional.
+If any of the other modifiers are specified, the search term is also optional

 ```
 dtf:<from-date>         transactions on or after this date